-- 3.1 For Council Tax purposes, a second home is defined as a dwelling, which is not a person's sole or main home and is substantially furnished.
+- 4.1 For Council Tax purposes, a second home is defined as a dwelling, which is not a person's sole or main home and is substantially furnished.
 There are approximately 1,500 second homes in the Cotswold district.
-These properties are subject to the full 100% Council Tax charge. - 3.2 Second home ownership within parts of the district is significant and is recognised to have a negative impact in terms of the supply of homes available to meet local housing need.
-The Bill recognises the impact that high levels of second home ownership can have, and that more needs to be done to disincentivise people from simply doing nothing with their property, or not using it to its full potential. - 3.3 Now that the Act has received Royal Assent and is now legislation, it allows councils to apply a Council Tax premium of up to 100% if the mandatory 12-month notice has been given to second homeowners.
+These properties are subject to the full 100% Council Tax charge. - 4.2 Second home ownership within parts of the district is significant and is recognised to have a negative impact in terms of the supply of homes available to meet local housing need.
+The Bill recognises the impact that high levels of second home ownership can have, and that more needs to be done to disincentivise people from simply doing nothing with their property, or not using it to its full potential.

-- 3.4 With increased pressure on the Council to find houses for local people in need, the implementation of this premium will support the Council's priorities by providing additional - Council Tax revenue for housing needs across the district.
-The intention of the premium is to return second homes to the local housing market thereby increasing the level of available stock for permanent residents. - 3.5 There are some wider issues to consider. - Incentivise owners of empty properties to bring these back into use. - Properties available to let can be treated as a business and therefore could be subject to business rates.
+- 4.3 Now that the Act has received Royal Assent and is now legislation, it allows councils to apply a Council Tax premium of up to 100% if the mandatory 12-month notice has been given to second homeowners. - 4.4 With increased pressure on the Council to find houses for local people in need, the implementation of this premium will support the Council's priorities by providing additional Council Tax revenue for housing needs across the district.
+The intention of the premium is to return second homes to the local housing market thereby increasing the level of available stock for permanent residents. - 4.5 There are some wider issues to consider. - Incentivise owners of empty properties to bring these back into use. - Properties available to let can be treated as a business and therefore could be subject to business rates.
 There are certain conditions that are applied to be eligible for assessment under the business rates system.
 Properties should be available to let for more than 140 nights in a calendar year and were available to let for more than 140 nights in the previous year and were actually let for at least 70 nights in the last 12 months). - Couples who own second homes may claim that they are living separately and are single occupants of each respective property (information supplied to claim any discount can be checked and verified.
-Financial penalties can be imposed where false information is provided). - 3.6 It is recognised that there are a number of second homes in the district that were built as holiday homes and are subject to certain restrictions on their occupation largely those within the Cotswold Water Park. - 3.7 The intention of the second homes premium, as set out in the Levelling Up and Regeneration Act, is to increase the supply of the available housing stock for permanent residents.
+Financial penalties can be imposed where false information is provided). - 4.6 It is recognised that there are a number of second homes in the district that were built as holiday homes and are subject to certain restrictions on their occupation largely those within the Cotswold Water Park. - 4.7 The intention of the second homes premium, as set out in the Levelling Up and Regeneration Act, is to increase the supply of the available housing stock for permanent residents.
 Purpose built holiday homes located within the Cotswold Water Park or elsewhere are not suitable or available for permanent residents, so their sale would not bring accommodation onto the market.
-Therefore, it is proposed that subject to relevant guidance and/or legislation, the Council would not seek to charge a Second Homes Premium on these properties. - 3.8 A further report may be brought to Cabinet and Council when the guidance has been issued to provide details around the administration and implementation of the Second Homes Premium.
+Therefore, it is proposed that subject to relevant guidance and/or legislation, the Council would not seek to charge a Second Homes Premium on these properties. - 4.8 As outlined in paragraph 2.7 of this report, correspondence was received on 11 March 2024 providing further guidance on properties that would be subject to an exception.
+A further report may be brought to Cabinet and Council when the Government has legislated to bring the exceptions into effect and will provide further details around the administration and implementation of the Second Homes Premium.

-4. FINANCIAL IMPLICATIONS
+5. FINANCIAL IMPLICATIONS